Nedara-Project/nedara-connect/README.md

 # Nedara Connect

-**Nedara Connect** is a lightweight shell tool for managing and connecting to SSH hosts using simple aliases.
+**Nedara Connect** is a lightweight shell tool for managing and connecting to SSH hosts using simple aliases with secure password storage.

 Easily store and reuse your SSH connection configurations without needing to remember long commands or edit your `~/.ssh/config`.